 What do you need to complete the FAFSA?

 - Social Security Number (SSN): yours, and your parents’ SSN if you are a dependent OR Alien Registration Number if you are not a U.S. citizen.

 - Driver’s License Number (if you have one)

 - Tax documents: again, yours and your parents’.
 The most common tax documents you will be needing are W-2’s and 1040’s.

 - Personal Finance Information: make sure to gather records of untaxed incomes, cash, savings, checking account balances, and investments.

 - FSA ID: This is the username and identifier you will use to sign into your FAFSA application, access the myStudentAid app, and sign loan contracts.
 You will use the same ID every year when reapplying for financial aid.
 You can get your FSA ID before filling out the FAFSA, which can make the process easier.
-Also, if you are a dependent, your parents will need a FSA ID as well.
+Also, if you are a dependent, your parents will need FSA IDs as well.

-How do you fill it out?
+How do you fill out the FAFSA?

 Once October 1st hits and you have all of your necessary information gathered, it’s go time!
 There are a few options for submitting the FAFSA, the most common being electronically through their website.
 You can also submit via the myStudentAid mobile app, download the PDF version or request a printed PDF and mail-in the application, or electronically submit through the college you will be attending (varies by school).